Esri/maps-app-ios/maps-app-ios/README.md

 * Searching
 * Display a Geocode Result
-* Display a Directions Result
+* Display a Route Result

 The app user can be logged in or logged out from ArcGIS Online or an ArcGIS Portal.
-When logged in the user can browse their account's Web Maps and can get directions (which consumes credits).
+The user must log in to browse their account's Web Maps and get route directions (which consumes credits).

 Additionally, if the user's organization has custom basemaps configured, when logged in the user will be able to pick from those in the Basemap picker, but otherwise will see just the default ArcGIS Online basemaps.